 How could the high-end racing hospitality sector still be improved?

 In order to stay ahead, each series has to focus on what makes them unique and build on this.
 We race in the heart of cities, so our premium experience is often set against the most incredible backdrop providing an extra special touch to the guest viewing experience.
 Inside the EMOTION Club, guests can test their skills by racing in one of our simulators, or put themselves in the seat of one of our drivers and relive a previous ePrix using virtual reality headsets.
 Once the goggles come off, they are able to lunch with drivers and have the opportunity to go on a tour of the team garages enabling us to create a 360 experience.

 When new sponsors, brands or manufacturers enter Formula E, what kind of impact does that have on your work?

-It’s a very exciting time to be at Formula E. This season Panasonic Jaguar Racing joined the series, Roborace have also become part of the Formula E family, demonstrating their incredible driverless Robocar.
-Allianz were also recently announced as a global partner and official partner of the eVillage fan zone.
+It’s a very exciting time to be in Formula E. This season Panasonic Jaguar Racing joined the series, Roborace has also become part of the Formula E family, demonstrating their incredible driverless Robocar.
+Allianz was also recently announced as a global partner and official partner of the eVillage fan zone.

 For me, this provides a wealth of opportunities to add to and create new types of experiences on a variety of levels.
 Our teams and partners are very engaging, and always keen to activate in innovative ways.